 Presently an exploration camp is maintained at the mine site which includes a core-logging facility and ready to use all-season accommodations.
 Moving forward, Signature Resources intends to continue its exploration efforts on the property to expand the resource and produce a resource model of the gold zones.

 Signature Resources’ Company Highlights

 - Historical estimate of 234,648 ounces with an average grade of 6.86 g/t gold.

-- Bulk samples and composite samples demonstrated higher grade potential (10-19 g/t vs 6.86 g/t gold in the historical resource) than the historical grade of 6.86 g/t.
+- Bulk samples and composite samples demonstrated higher grade potential (10 g/t to 19 g/t versus 6.86 g/t gold in the historical resource) than the historical grade of 6.86 g/t.

-- Deep drill hole intersection at 240 meters vertical returned 1.5 m of 325 g/t gold.
+- Deep drill hole intersection at 240 meters vertical returned 1.5 meters of 325 g/t gold.